 - Lodging/ground transportation prior to November 10 or after November 23

 - Meals/drinks at Ulaanbaatar hotel during mid-trip stay and at end of trip.

 This tour is limited to 6 guests.
 Due to a couple cancellations, the 2024 tour has 3 spots open.

 Request More Info About and Register for the Cats of Mongolia Tour!

-The 2024 trip is now full, but I am currently accepting waiting list requests for ’24 or refundable pre-deposits for 2025.
+Get in touch if you’d like to grab one of the remaining spots for 2024 or make a refundable pre-deposit for 2025.
 Participants must first receive and read through the free info packet that describes the experience in more detail.
 Please contact me to receive more information.